Michael Wilson (offensive lineman)

-He later played with the Edmonton Eskimos of the Canadian Football League from 1979–1980, where he was an All-Star and won the CFL's Most Outstanding Offensive Lineman Award both seasons.
+He later played with the Edmonton Eskimos of the Canadian Football League (CFL) from 1979 to 1980, where he was an All-Star and won the CFL's Most Outstanding Offensive Lineman Award both seasons.
 Wilson is the only player to have ever played in the American, the National, the World, the Canadian, and the United States Football League.

-Wilson played football at the University of Dayton, where he played both offensive tackle and fullback for the Flyers.
+Wilson played college football for the Dayton Flyers as both an offensive tackle and fullback.
 He graduated from Dayton in 1970.

-Wilson was drafted in the 14th round of the 1969 NFL Draft by the Cincinnati Bengals.
+Wilson was selected in the 14th round of the 1969 NFL/AFL draft by the Cincinnati Bengals.
 After playing three games his rookie season, in 1970 he played in all 14 games, starting 12.

 Wilson was inducted into the University of Dayton Athletic Hall of Fame in 1998.
 He was inducted into the Wilmington High School athletic hall of fame in 2009.